 Genesis chapters five and eleven contain a genealogy from Adam to Abraham.
-Since the genealogy records the age at which each man fathered his firstborn son, scholars can use the genealogy to create a chronology of early biblical history.
+Since the genealogy records the age at which each man fathered the next named descendant, scholars can use the genealogy to create a chronology of early biblical history.

 Until the Reformation, the dominant view among Christians was that the Septuagint preserved the most accurate numbers.
 During the Reformation, however, the Western church began to favor the Masoretic Text.

-By the 1890’s, many scholars had abandoned the idea that any version of these chapters contained accurate numbers, and discussions regarding which version was the most accurate came to a standstill.
+By the 1890’s, conservatives began abandoning the view that Gen 5/11 yielded a chronology from Adam to Abraham.
+Discussion regarding which version was the most accurate came to a standstill.
 Currently, most conservative scholars accept the Masoretic Text as being the most accurate, and most liberal scholars reject the accuracy of any version.

 Masoretic Text versus Septuagint